Excellent

 More serious side effects can happen when taking Ambien too, including allergic reactions, odd thoughts or behaviors, suicidal thoughts and increased depression, trouble breathing, and withdrawal symptoms.

-And all products containing zolpidem have a boxed warning, which is the FDA’s most serious warning.
+And all products containing zolpidem have an FDA boxed warning, which is the FDA’s most serious warning.
 The boxed warning is for complex sleep behaviors that can include walking, driving, talking, eating, and other activities while asleep that may result in injury or death.

 What does Ambien cost?